sahusheetal/unit-converter-meters-to-feet/README.md

-# unit-converter-meters-to-feet
+# Unit Converter (Meters to Feet)
 Meters to Feet Unit Converter tool created for storedropship.in tools section.
-# Unit Converter (Meters to Feet)

 This is a simple HTML tool to convert values from meters to feet.
 Created for [storedropship.in](https://storedropship.in) tools section to help users with quick unit conversions.